ayrna/orca/doc/orca-tutorial.md

 g++ -Ilemga-20060516/lemga -Wall -Wshadow -Wcast-qual -Wpointer-arith -Wconversion -Wredundant-decls -Wwrite-strings -Woverloaded-virtual -D NDEBUG -O3 -funroll-loops -c -o robject.o lemga-20060516/lemga/object.cpp
 ...
 ```
-Then, you should move the binary files to `..` folder and clean the folder:
+Then, you should move the binary files to `..` folder and clean the folder (from the `bash` console):
 ```bash
 $ mv boostrank-predict ../
 $ mv boostrank-train ../